Why British & Falkland Yarn?

-I choose to use British yarn for various reasons.
+I choose to use British & Falkland yarn for various reasons.

 - We have 57 native British sheep breeds, 25 of which are considered rare.
 Supporting the British yarn industry helps to support the continued survival of these breeds so we don’t lose them forever.